Parking Lot Surveillance Cameras Installation using reliable connectivity, Power over Ethernet, increased network bandwidth and low installation...

-Implementing a wireless surveillance system at a temporary, large-scale event can be a tricky endeavor.
+Implementing a wireless network to support WiFi access, surveillance, Point of Sale and other applications at temporary, large-scale events can be a tricky endeavor.
 Anytime thousands of people congregate in a single location with their mobile devices and public Wi-Fi hotspots, it is sure to wreak havoc on the wireless network.

-It’s not uncommon for these wireless networks to struggle to handle large amounts of video streams.
+It’s not uncommon for these wireless networks to struggle to handle large amounts of data not the least of which is generated by cameras.
 The result, often times, is a network that lags, or does not work at all.

-Providing fiber-like quality, a mmWave network provides reliable communication from the camera to a center command center without interference, unlike the 5 GHz wireless spectrum which is open and often times over saturated.
+Providing fiber-like quality, a mmWave network provides reliable communications without interference, unlike the 5 GHz wireless spectrum which is open and often times over saturated.

-The fact is that millimeter wave wireless technology uses narrow beams which includes complete immunity to interference and network jamming, as well as high security, in contrast to wide-beam wireless systems that need to use multiple strategies to perform in dense areas.
-This eliminates latency issues, which can be an issue for surveillance systems operating on a 5 GHz wireless spectrum and when multiple wireless devices are competing for the same or there is a large volume of data to be communicated.
+The fact is that millimeter wave (mmWave) wireless technology uses narrow beams which includes virtually zero interference and network jamming, as well as high security, in contrast to wide-beam wireless systems that need to use multiple strategies to perform in dense areas.
+Latency in a wireless network that is congested also becomes a problem, especially for surveillance systems operating on a 5 GHz wireless spectrum and when multiple wireless devices are competing to send large volumes of data.

 Low-Cost Alternative to Deploying New Fiber